Shadow Pauli Flow: Characterising Determinism in MBQCs involving Pauli Measurements: Shadow Pauli Flow is sufficient for Robust Determinism

-The rest of the section is dedicated to the proof of Theorem~\ref{thm:CSExtPauli}.
-The robustness of the induced pattern relies on the fixed-point properties of underlying graph state and also the properties of the particular measurements.
+The rest of the section is dedicated to the proof of Proposition~\ref{thm:CSExtPauli}.
+The robustness of the consistent pattern relies on the fixed-point properties of underlying graph state and also the properties of the particular measurements.